 Attorneys who are not marketable in Hong Kong are generally mainland Chinese lawyers who have a Western LL.M. or lack Western transactional experience.
 These attorneys are very difficult to place, regardless of how experienced they might be in the People's Republic of China.
 Academic lawyers with little transactional experience, litigators, senior in-house counsel, real estate lawyers of any kind, Malaysian lawyers without transactional experience from an international law firm, and sole practitioners are all unplaceable in Hong Kong.
 If an attorney would not be qualified to do the type of work he/she is doing for a major law firm in New York, he/she will not be qualified to work in Hong Kong either.

 When American attorneys are creating their moving abroad checklist, they should realize they are marketable in both Hong Kong and London.
-However, for the most part, it is important to note that the only attorneys who are likely to achieve success in switching markets are those attorneys who have significant transactional experience.
-In Hong Kong and Asia, language skills are particularly important; however, they are obviously not of major concern for American attorneys seeking to relocate to London.
+However, for the most part, it is important to note that the only attorneys who are likely to achieve success in switching markets are those who have significant transactional experience.
+In Hong Kong and other parts of Asia, language skills are particularly important; however, they are obviously not of major concern for American attorneys seeking to relocate to London.
 American attorneys investigating foreign law firms should not always assume that because a firm is an American law firm, it will be willing to hire them.
 In many cases, American law firms practicing overseas may have few lawyers working there at all.
 Surprisingly, there are native foreign law firms where an American attorney is far more likely to get employment than in the foreign office of an American firm.

 Traditionally, there has been a perception among lawyers relocating overseas that they are removing themselves from the partnership track.
 This is in line with the age-old wisdom that it is difficult to make partner in major firms without spending time in the home office.
 However, because business has picked up considerably and the branch offices of many of these firms are growing significantly, opportunities for partnership and growth do appear to be developing in both Asia and London for American lawyers.
 Additionally, many attorneys practicing in foreign offices of American law firms may also have greater access to management than if they were one of 300+ associates working out of the main office of their firms.

-We have spoken to several American attorneys practicing overseas, and each appears to feel that he/she is having a good experience.
+We have spoken to several American attorneys practicing overseas, and each says he/she is having a good experience.
 However, it is important to note that relocating overseas is a difficult decision and can be very risky.
 When a country is prospering, lawyers with experience in a needed practice area can be in high demand, but work in an economically volatile region such as Russia can dry up very quickly, and lawyers will be forced to seek out new positions.
 Accordingly, any attorney relocating overseas should always approach his/her search carefully.